ninerino/ninerino/README.md

 ## Hi there 👋

-Currently studying to become a Front End Developer.
+Currently studying to become a Front End Developer.<br>
-🌱 I'm currently learning UI/UX design
+🌱 I'm currently learning UI/UX design.<br>
 🔭 My current hobby project is a JavaScript game where you play as an actor in Hollywood.

 <!--